I don't care about the poor as much today as I did last week.

 But here's the kicker - those wealthy folks who lived in overwhelmingly rich neighborhoods (ie. areas where more than 40% of households earned at least $200,000 a year) were significantly less generous than comparably wealthy people who lived in more diverse surroundings.

 So, generosity was less a factor of affluence and more a factor of exposure to need.

 Isolation breeds selfish behavior.

-The solution is simple.
+The solution is "simple" yet difficult.
 The solution is engagement.

 We need to get out of our bubbles.
 We need to find places of cross-over with folks who are different from us.
 We need to be continually rubbing shoulders with people on the margins, people in need.
 We need to tear down the walls of insulation around our safe lives and find ways to engage with the needs of the world.

 And we'll find that we are more giving, generous, open-handed people as a result.